Medicare in Maryland

 How Do I Apply for Medicare in Maryland?

-If you’re approaching 65, your first chance to enroll in Medicare in Maryland is known as your Initial Enrollment Period.
+If you’re approaching 65, your first chance to enroll in Medicare is known as your Initial Enrollment Period.
 There are several ways to sign up at this time:

 - Through the Social Security Administration (SSA) website.